paulschick/meteorite-tracker/notes/Nasa-API.md

 So for this, I want to have this display on a home page.
 Which means, the meteorites might be moved to a feature module, or at least act as a feature.

 So home page component.
 Will also have picture of the day service. star-image.service.ts?

+- Created apd service

+Just handling error the same as for the meteorites for now.
+Will adjust in the future here.